 The cradle of European lute- and violin-making

 In the history of European music Füssen acquired outstanding importance thanks to its lute- and violin-makers.
-Thus Füssen is regarded as the cradle of lute-making on a commercial scale: in 1562 it was here that Europe's first lute-makers gild was founded.
+Thus Füssen is regarded as the cradle of lute-making on a commercial scale: In 1562 it was here that Europe's first lute-makers guild was founded.

 But the story of Füssen's lute- and violin-making is at the same time a story of labour migration.
 Hundreds of Füssen's lute- and violin-makers emigrated in order to set up new workshops at princely courts and in the great European cultural metropolises, such as Prague, Vienna, Lyons or the upper Italian towns, where they successfully practised their craft.
 Thus the making of stringed instruments in these cities was strongly influenced by the Füssen tradition.

 That the town of Füssen was able to acquire this importance was due, in part, to the raw material necessary for building instruments: in the mountain forests in the North Tyrol and the Ammer Mountains there was a huge population of spruce, maple and yew trees.
-Füssen's situation with regard to transport on the former Roman road called Via Claudia Augusta, which up into modern times connected the trading centres of Augsburg and Venice, as well as the River Lech, which, being navigable by raft and a tributary of the Danube, opened up the trading routes to Vienna and Budapest, also made a substantial contribution to the rise of the town as the centre of instrument-making.
+Füssen's location on the former Roman road Via Claudia Augusta offered many transport options.
+The commercial centers of Augsburg and Venice as well as the river Lech were connected with Füssen and opened the trade routes to Vienna and Budapest.
+These logistical advantages also contributed significantly to the rise of the city as the center of instrument making.
 And it was not least the cultural environment, which guaranteed such prerequisites as orders for musical instruments.

 The Füssen Heritage Museum, which is housed in the former Benedictine St Mang's Monastery, displays one of the largest collections of historical lutes in Europe and also old and precious violins and related stringed instruments to record Füssen's tradition of producing stringed instruments.
 But besides lute- and violin-making, from the 16th century an important tradition of organ-building developed in Füssen.
 The baroque instruments, in some cases original ones, preserved in the churches in the medieval town centre testify to the mastery which Füssen organ-building had achieved by the 18th century.

-To this day the internationally well-known tourist centre of Füssen cultivates its tradition as a music town.
+To this day Füssen cultivates its tradition as a music town.
 Two violin-makers' workshops and a maker of plucked instruments still turn out high-quality products for the international market.
-Excellent cycles of concerts, such as the summer concerts in the Prince's Hall against the baroque backdrop of the St Mang's Festival Hall or the Füssen Organ Summer, at which internationally renowned organists play on the historical instruments, attract music lovers from all over Germany and from abroad to the King's Nook.
+Excellent cycles of concerts attract music lovers from all over Germany and from abroad the Bavarian Alps.